ZhuangPeiyu/Dense-FCN-for-tampering-localization/README.md

 # Image Tampering Localization Using a Dense Fully Convolutional Network
+# Citation
+If you use our code please cite: Peiyu Zhuang, Haodong Li, Shunquan Tan, Bin Li, Jiwu Huang, "Image Tampering Localization Using a Dense Fully Convolutional Network," submitted to IEEE Transactions on Information Forensics and Security, 2020.

 # Overview
 This is the implementation of the method proposed in "Image Tampering Localization Using a Dense Fully Convolutional Network" with tensorflow(1.10.0, gpu version).
 The aim of this repository is to achieve image tampering localization.
 # Network Architecture